-Inserting Photos in Photoshop: A Comprehensive Guide
+Inserting Photos in Photoshop: A thorough look

 Adobe Photoshop is a powerhouse for image editing and manipulation, and a fundamental skill for any user is knowing how to insert photos into a project.
-Whether you're creating a complex composite, retouching an image, or designing a layout, importing and placing photos correctly is essential.
+So whether you're creating a complex composite, retouching an image, or designing a layout, importing and placing photos correctly is essential.
 This guide will walk you through various methods to insert photos, manage layers, and optimize your workflow.

 Comprehensive Overview